joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/10/11/us/politics/trump-aurora-nativist.html

 **‘Suffs’ Won Tony Awards for Best Score and Book.
 Now It’s Closing.**\
-`The musical, created by Shania Taub, announced that it will play its final performance on Jan.
+`The musical, created by Shaina Taub, announced that it will play its final performance on Jan.
 5 and start a national tour next fall.`\
 https://nytimes.com/2024/10/11/theater/suffs-broadway-closing.html

 **Fantasy football rankings Week 6: Sleepers, projections, starts**\